HL7/cql/input/pages/02-authorsguide.md

 #### Boolean

-The [.id]#Boolean# type in CQL supports the logical values [.kw]#true#, [.kw]#false#, and [.kw]#null# (meaning unknown).
+The <span class="id">Boolean</span> type in CQL supports the logical values <span class="kw">true</span>, <span class="kw">false</span>, and <span class="kw">null</span> (meaning unknown).
 These values are most often encountered as the result of <<Comparison Operators>>, and can be combined with other boolean-valued expressions using <<Logical Operators>>.
 Note that CQL supports three-valued logic, see the section on <<Missing Information>> in the Author's Guide, as well as the section on <<03-developersguide.adoc#nullological-operators,Nullological Operators>> in the Developer's guide for more information.

 #### Integer

-The [.id]#Integer# type in CQL supports the representation of whole numbers, positive and negative.
+The <span class="id">Integer</span> type in CQL supports the representation of whole numbers, positive and negative.
 CQL supports a full set of <<Arithmetic Operators>> for performing computations involving whole numbers.

-In addition, any operation involving [.id]#Decimal# values can be used with values of type [.id]#Integer# because [.id]#Integer# values can always be implicitly converted to [.id]#Decimal# values.
+In addition, any operation involving <span class="id">Decimal</span> values can be used with values of type <span class="id">Integer</span> because <span class="id">Integer</span> values can always be implicitly converted to <span class="id">Decimal</span> values.

 #### Decimal

-The [.id]#Decimal# type in CQL supports the representation of real numbers, positive and negative.
-As with [.id]#Integer# values, CQL supports a full set of <<Arithmetic Operators>> for performing computations involving real numbers.
+The <span class="id">Decimal</span> type in CQL supports the representation of real numbers, positive and negative.
+As with <span class="id">Integer</span> values, CQL supports a full set of <<Arithmetic Operators>> for performing computations involving real numbers.

 #### String

-[.id]#String# values within CQL are represented using single-quotes:
+<span class="id">String</span> values within CQL are represented using single-quotes:

 ``` cql
 'active'